LogoChooseYourPlant

 • All pothos look amazing hanging somewhere, try it!

-Video tutorials of pothos care and tips
+Video tutorials of Satin Pothos care and tips

-The videos might not be about exactly the same plant, but the same variety.
-In most cases, this not relevant because many of the varieties have the same requirements.
+The video tutorials might not be about the same exact plant, but a plant of the same family, which have the same requirements.

-• Video created by Summer Rayne Oakes about how to take care of a pothos
+Video created by Summer Rayne Oakes about how to take care of a pothos

-• Video created by Stef Hall about how to take care of a pothos
+Video created by Stef Hall about how to take care of a pothos

-• Video created by Good Growing about how to take care of a pothos
+Video created by Good Growing about how to take care of a pothos